Rudi Garcia: Napoli

 On 15 June 2023, Garcia was named the new head coach of Napoli, taking over for the resigning Luciano Spalletti.
 This marked Garcia's return to Serie A after leaving Roma seven years prior.
 On 14 November 2023, after sixteen games in charge and an 8–4–4 record, Garcia was dismissed by Napoli.
-They were fourth in the table when he was sacked, two adrift from third place, and eventually finished the season in tenth.
+They were fourth in the table when he was sacked, two points adrift from third place, and eventually finished the season in tenth.

 Belgium

 On 24 January 2025, Garcia was appointed the new head coach of the Belgium national football team, replacing Domenico Tedesco.
 He signed a contract through the end of the 2026 FIFA World Cup.
 Garcia's first two matches in charge of Belgium made up their two-legged UEFA Nations League promotion/relegation play-off against Ukraine; his side lost 3–1 in the first leg, though won 3–0 in the second to secure a 4–3 aggregate victory and avoid relegation to League B.

+At the 2026 FIFA World Cup, Garcia's Belgium reached the quarter-finals, being eliminated following a 2–1 defeat to eventual champions Spain.
+Belgium were ultimately the only team to score a goal against Spain throughout the latter's victorious World Cup campaign.
+After the conclusion of the tournament, the Royal Belgian Football Association announced on 20 July 2026 that Garcia would not be extending his contract with Belgium, which expired on 31 July.

 Managerial style

-Garcia described his preferred playing style as 'a game based on possession, attacking, quick counter-attacking after regaining the ball and, most importantly, having a collective spirit.'
+Garcia described his preferred playing style as "a game based on possession, attacking, quick counter-attacking after regaining the ball and, most importantly, having a collective spirit."
 He values technical and tactical discipline and organisation yet encourages his players to express themselves.